Infected Gum Pocket: Causes & Treatment

 Surgical Treatment for Infected Gum Pocket

-• Flap surgery (pocket reduction surgery): your dentist may raise a flap for effective scaling and root planing.
+• Flap surgery (pocket reduction surgery): Your dentist may raise a flap for effective scaling and root planing.
 The gum tissue will then be sutured back in place.
-This surgery is designed to reduce the depth of the pocket.
+This pocket reduction surgery is designed to reduce the depth of the pocket.

-• Bone graft: if too much bone has been lost, a bone graft may be needed to replace it.
+• Bone graft: If too much bone has been lost, a bone graft may be needed for reversing periodontal disease bone loss.
 The bone graft comes from another part of your body, a donor, or synthetic material.
-Read more about reversing periodontal disease bone loss.

-• Soft tissue graft: this surgery is used to replace the damaged gums with healthy gum tissue from another part of your mouth.
+• Soft tissue graft: Gum grafting is used to replace the damaged gums with healthy gum tissue from another part of your mouth.

-• Tooth Extraction: if there is severe bone loss and tooth mobility, your dentist may recommend extraction of the affected tooth and replacing it with a dental implant or bridge.
+• Tooth Extraction: if there is severe bone loss and tooth mobility, your dentist may recommend tooth extraction and replacing it with a dental implant or bridge.

 Home Care for Prevention

-• Brush at least twice a day for two minutes.
+• Proper brushing with a soft-bristled toothbrush at least twice a day for two minutes and use a tartar-control toothpaste.

 • Floss daily to help remove food particles and plaque from between teeth, which are hard to reach with a toothbrush.

-• Use an antimicrobial mouthwash to help control the growth of bacteria.
+• Use antibacterial mouthwashes to help control the growth of bacteria.

 • Quit smoking or at least smoke in moderation.
 Read more about how gums heal after quitting smoking.

-• Visit your dentist every six months for checkups and professional teeth cleanings.
+• Regular dental visits every six months for checkups and professional cleanings.

 Infected Gum Pocket – Conclusion

-For small to moderate pockets, the treatment is non-surgical, which means improving oral hygiene habits and professional teeth cleaning.
+For small to moderate infected pockets, the treatment is non-surgical, which means improving oral hygiene habits and professional dental cleaning.
 For deeper or severely infected pockets, surgery may be required.
-If you noticed any signs or symptoms of periodontal disease, it is important to see your dentist as soon as possible to prevent complications.
-Good oral hygiene habits are essential for the prevention of infected gum pockets.

 Share This Post